dotnetdeveloper20xx/LoanWiseFrontEndReactV2/README.md

   - ESLint + Prettier integrated for consistent style.
   - Strict TypeScript config with path aliases (`@ → src`).
   - Organized, feature-sliced folder structure.

 ---

-## 📂 Project Structure

-Here’s a **structure.md** for your project that reflects the actual LoanWise application you’ve built (frontend + backend).
-I’ve broken it down clearly for each layer, aligned with the files we’ve been working on and the APIs discovered in your backend controllers.

----